Best US Stocks in the UK to Watch

 When we talk about ‘defensive stocks’, we are referring to companies that investors typically flock to during times of economic uncertainty.
 Not only is this because these companies offer products that will always be in demand irrespective of how the economy is performing, but they are highly established with strong balance sheets.

-A popular US defensive stock in this respect is Johnson & Johnson.
-This Dow Jones 30 stock has gone through multiple recessions over the past few decades and always bounced back.
+A US defensive stock in this respect is Johnson & Johnson.

 Secondly, Johnson & Johnson is working on a promising COVID-19 vaccine that is already in phase 3 of its clinical trials.
-Unlike its Pfizer counterpart, the Johnson & Johnson vaccine doesn’t require sub-freezing storage conditions, making it much easy to distribute and administer.
+Unlike its Pfizer counterpart, the Johnson & Johnson vaccine doesn’t require sub-freezing storage conditions, making it better to distribute and administer.

 Abbott Laboratories is a US-based company that specializes in medical devices.
 On the one hand, it is not working on a coronavirus vaccine of any sort.
 However, it is behind a magnitude of coronavirus testing kits that are flying out the door.
 In fact, test-related sales increased by more than 60% in Q3 2020.